vitessio/website/content/en/docs/14.0/user-guides/configuration-basic/durability_policy.md

 [EmergencyReparentShard](../../configuration-advanced/reparenting/#emergencyreparentshard-emergency-reparenting) and [PlannedReparentShard](../../configuration-advanced/reparenting/#plannedreparentshard-planned-reparenting) will use the durability rules while choosing the correct candidate for promotion.

-This configuration should be specified in [vtctld](../vtctld), [vtctl](../../../concepts/vtctl) as a flag `-durability_policy`.
+This configuration should be specified in [vtctld](../vtctld), [vtctl](../../../concepts/vtctl) as a flag `--durability_policy`.
 It should be specified in [vtorc](../vtorc) as `Durability` config.

 {{< info >}}
 Currently the durability policies are not used to setup semi-sync in EmergencyReparentShard or PlannedReparentShard.
-All the RPCs are still using the `-enable_semi_sync` flag on vttablet to setup semi-sync.
+All the RPCs are still using the `--enable_semi_sync` flag on vttablet to setup semi-sync.
 This flag is currently being used for promotion rules and to log discrepancies in semi-sync setup.
-Nonetheless, this flag should be specified correctly for upgrade considerations to future releases when the durability policies will be used to setup semi-sync and `-enable_semi_sync` is deprecated.
+Nonetheless, this flag should be specified correctly for upgrade considerations to future releases when the durability policies will be used to setup semi-sync and `--enable_semi_sync` is deprecated.
 {{< /info >}}

 In case you notice any logs that look like the following, please check that your vtctld and vttablet configurations match: